 The supporting cast is strong.
 Carole Bouquet (That Obscure Object of Desire) is an excellent heroine.
 Topol (Fiddler on the Roof) plays the most interesting character in the film: a morally dubious man who saves the day.
 The cast also includes Lynn-Holly Johnson (Ice Castles) and Julian Glover (Indiana Jones and the Last Crusade).
 Charles Dance (Alien 3) has a small role as one of the baddies.

 Finally, the Oscar-nominated tune “For Your Eyes Only” is one of my favorite Bond songs.
 The melody was written by Bill Conti (music) and Michael Leeson (lyrics), and sung by Scottish singer Sheena Easton.
 Conti’s (Rocky and The Right Stuff) music has dated a bit, but if you like the sound of the ’80s, you’ll love it.
 Bex, from Film Music Central, does a great job explaining the story behind the famous song.

 Conclusions & Final Thoughts:

-There is much to enjoy in For Your Eyes Only — the beautiful locales, the fabulous supporting cast, etc. The action sequences are excellent and yet there isn’t a single colossal action set-piece — it’s just solid fun from beginning to end.
-For Your Eyes Only is probably the Bond film that best balances the down-to-earth early sixties with the seventies glitz.
-It’s definitely worth watching.
+There is much to enjoy in For Your Eyes Only — the beautiful locales, the fabulous supporting cast, etc. The action sequences are excellent, and yet there isn’t a single colossal action set-piece — it’s just solid fun from beginning to end.
+For Your Eyes Only is probably the Bond film that best balances the down-to-earth early sixties with the 1970s glitz — it’s definitely worth watching.
 Color, 127 minutes, Rated PG.

 James Bond will return